 Lazy people are uninteresting because they consume uninteresting things:

-- They get updates from friends from their social feeds instead of talking to them.
+- They get updates from friends from their social media feeds instead of talking to them.

 - They eat fake food from vending machines or freezers.